VFA-11: Insignia and nickname

-The Red Ripper squadron insignia as described by an early member: "The boar's head is taken from the one that graces the label of the Gordon's Gin bottle.
+The "Red Ripper" squadron insignia as described by an early member: "The boar's head is taken from the one that graces the label of the Gordon's Gin bottle.
 The scroll effect under the head is a string of link sausage, a good line of bologna which all members of the squadron were to be adept at 'shooting.'
 The balls on the shield might be called balls of fire; actually, they were supposed to typify good, strong masculinity.
 The bolt of lightning was the bar sinister of bastardy.
 The whole theme was worked into a sort of toast or creed with which the squadron members were to begin and end all good drinking bouts.
 The official Ripper toast is, 'Here's to us, the RED RIPPERS – a damn bunch of gin drinking, bologna slinging, two-balled, he-man bastards'."
-In 2011, while on liberty in Bahrain, high ranking authorities declared the toast inappropriate and offensive; the toast was banned shortly thereafter.
+In 2011, while on liberty in Bahrain, high-ranking authorities declared the toast inappropriate and offensive; the toast was banned shortly thereafter.
 Slowly since, the toast has returned in more informal settings.

 History

+VFA-11 was established as fighter squadron VF-43 in 1950 and was eventually redesignated VF-11 Red Rippers prior to its current designation as a fighter/attack squadron.

-Three distinct squadrons have been designated VF-11, and two distinct squadrons have been known as the Red Rippers.
-The first VF-11 (never known as the Red Rippers) was established in 1942, was redesignated VF-111 in 1948, and was disestablished in January 1959.
-The second VF-11, known as the Red Rippers was established in 1927 and went through numerous redesignations before being disestablished in February 1959.
-The third distinct squadron was established as VF-43 in 1950, was eventually redesignated VFA-11, and is the primary subject of this article.
+Two other squadrons have previously been designated VF-11.
+The first VF-11 (never known as Red Rippers) was established in 1942, was redesignated VF-111 in 1948, and was disestablished in January 1959.
+The second VF-11 (first to be named Red Rippers) was established as VF-5 in 1927 and went through numerous redesignations before being disestablished in February 1959.

 Officially, the US Navy does not recognize a direct lineage with disestablished squadrons if a new squadron is formed with the same designation.
 Often, the new squadron will assume the nickname, insignia, and traditions of the earlier squadrons.

 1950s

-On 1 September 1950, Fighter Squadron 43 (VF-43), known as Rebel's Raiders, was established at NAS Jacksonville, Florida.
+On 1 September 1950, Fighter Squadron 43 (VF-43), known as "Rebel's Raiders", was established at NAS Jacksonville, Florida.
 They moved to NAS Cecil Field on 18 September 1950, and were initially outfitted with new F4U-5N Corsair night-fighters.
 The squadron traded its night fighters for F4U-5s (day fighters) in October 1950.
-The squadron's first deployment was aboard USS Oriskany to the Mediterranean from April–October 1951.
+The squadron's first deployment was aboard USS Oriskany to the Mediterranean Sea from April–October 1951.